 Sclerotherapy is minimally invasive and, like many of the state-of-the-art procedures offered at NY Skin RX, has little downtime.
 You can drive yourself home from the appointment and resume your normal daily routine right away.
 We encourage patients undergoing sclerotherapy to walk after the procedure.
 You also may be instructed to wear support hosiery to compress the blood vessels.
 Please avoid taking aspirin and anti inflammatory medication for 7 days prior to the procedure to help avoid bruising.
 In addition, you must avoid sun exposure for 2 weeks after the procedure.

 Am I a candidate for sclerotherapy?

 Before undergoing sclerotherapy in New York City, you should consult with your dermatologist to make sure that you are a good candidate for the procedure.
 Sclerotherapy is safe for most healthy individuals, although pregnant women are advised against undergoing the procedure.
-If you have blood clots or have a history of blood clots, please let us know so that Dr. Wattenberg and Dr. Lefkowicz can determine your eligibility for sclerotherapy.
+If you have blood clots or have a history of blood clots, please let us know so that Dr. Wattenberg, Dr. Lefkowicz and Dr. Manning can determine your eligibility for sclerotherapy.

 Sclerotherapy in New York City

 Sclerotherapy is just one of the ways that the board-certified dermatologists in Manhattan at NY Skin RX use cosmetic dermatology to address aesthetic flaws and improve your appearance.
 Living with spider veins on your body can make you feel self-conscious; regain your confidence by seeking sclerotherapy treatment today.
 To learn more about sclerotherapy and how it could benefit you, give us a call at (212) 288-3200 to schedule a consultation.

 NY Skin RX provides state-of-the-art cosmetic and medical dermatology services to patients in Manhattan, the Upper East Side, and throughout New York.